brrradley/brrradley/README.md

 I'm a passionate coder from Sheffield 🇬🇧 (well, originally from Manchester, long story) and I'm trained in software development such as JavaScript, React, Node, Express, and so on 💪🏼.
 My current journey being a front-end developer gives me the opportunities to show my creative side where i can be hands-on with UI/UX 🎨.

-When i'm away from the keyboard i have a variety of passionate hobbies which include: competitive gaming 🕹, blackball pool player 🎱 and event DJ 🎧.
+When i'm away from the keyboard i have a variety of passionate hobbies which include<br>
+🕹 competitive gaming<br>
+🎱 blackball pool<br>
+🎧 DJing<br>
 I'm one of them inconspicuous geeks...
 I like Harry Potter, Pokémon, 90's music and rom-coms 🤓.
 > *I wanna be the very best, like no-one ever was, dum dum dum-dum*<img src="https://github.com/clessg/pokesprite/blob/master/icons/pokeball/poke.png"/>
 <details closed>
 <summary>read more boring stuff about my past >></summary>